Start your workplace transformation today.

-Ask any marketer about design and they will tell you that everything must stick to brand guidelines.
+Ask any marketer about design and they will tell you about the importance of visual brand guidelines.

-There’s a set of principles on pretty much everything from fonts to colours and photography to tone of voice, all designed to ensure the brand message is communicated consistency and synergy is created.
-So, how does branding influence an office design?
+There’s a set of principles on everything from fonts to colours and photography to tone of voice, all designed to ensure the brand message is communicated consistently and synergy is created.
+So, how does a business’s visual brand identity influence an office design?

-We recently completed a project for Stack Exchange where branding was key, so we sat down with designer Ruth Hartley Hoad to tell us all.
+Following the competition of our project for Stack Exchange, where branding was key, we sat down with designer Ruth Hartley Hoad to discuss.

 ”Like any other young tech company, Stack Exchange needed their space to represent their dynamic and fresh approach.
-They wanted their brand to shine through so it played a big part in the new office design.
-For example, they jumped at our suggestion of including four phone booths for informal meetings for two people, each of which have a different theme and highlight a side of their personality.
+They wanted their visual brand to shine through, so it played a big part in the new office design.
+For example, were very enthusiastic about our suggestion of including four phone booths for informal meeting between two people, each of which have a different theme and highlight a different aspect of their business.

-Instead of creating quirky interiors with no meaning or relevance for these phone booths, it was decided each would have significance to Stack Exchange.
-Two of the four represent their global offices in New York (a classic NY Subway with NYPD cop) and Denver (complete with mountain range).
-One pays homage to their old office in Southwark, and the most out there one features numerous unicorns (that’s kind of their mascot)!
+Instead of creating quirky interiors with little relevance to the business, it was decided each would have significance to Stack Exchange.
+Two represent their global offices in New York (a classic NY Subway with NYPD cop) and Denver (complete with mountain range), one pays homage to their old office in Southwark, and the most eccentric features numerous unicorns (that’s kind of their mascot)!

-The beauty of design, as everyone knows, is that it allows for freedom, innovation and creativity.
-So don’t see adhering to your company’s brand guidelines as a blinker, but more of a platform to create a truly personalised and meaningful design.”
+The beauty of design is that it allows for freedom, innovation, and creativity.
+So don’t see adhering to your company’s brand guidelines as a blinker, but more of a platform to create a truly personalised and meaningful design.